Olampit/AIC_4301B_Project/README.md

 Finished data handling (for missing values)

+Implemented the models (AR, MA, ARMA, SARIMAX).

 ## To do :

-finish the backend part.
-Available models : AR, MA, ARMA, SARIMAX
+Some warnings to get rid of (in backend)

 Implement the database service.

 Develop the front-end visualization.

 Containerize all services with Docker.

 # Contributors